 This collection is made up of one clamshell box containing eight envelopes and two folders.
 This collection consists primarily of photographs.

 This collection was donated to the NEC Archives in August 1998 by Faye Friedman Kearney’s son, Steven Kearney.

-Access to the Friedman Collection is granted by the Archivist or Director of Libraries.
+Access to the Friedman Collection is granted by the Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions pertaining to this collection.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
 This collection should be cited as the Faye Friedman Collection, New England Conservatory Archives, Boston, MA.